SeventhSenseAI/opencv-face-recognition/README.md

 ****Installation****
 ********
-To install and run the Seveenthsense application, follow these steps:
+To install and run the OpenCV Face Recogition Mobile App, follow steps below:

+Then, you need an account to login the app, register an account from [OpenCV FR Web Developer Portal](https://developer.opencv.fr/ui/#/onboard/register?details=true)

 **Pull the Project from the Repository:**